Mandatory Ongoing Learning

 First Aid can be renewed within scouting or externally.
 If renewing within scouting, see the Training Calendar and search on ’10’.
 If the volunteer renews externally, ask them to send a photo or scan of their certificate to firstname.lastname@example.org.

-How to know your team’s renewal dates
+Other ways to know your team’s renewal dates

 There are two options to find out your team’s renewal dates.
 You can search online in Compass and read the info on the screen.
 This works well if its small numbers becoming due.

 The alternative is to use the Compliance Assistant which gives you an excel report of your whole team, highlighting anything overdue and anything coming up.
 This can be run by GSLs, DCs, DDCs, CTM, LTMs, CC, DCCs, Appointment Secretaries and Group/District/County administrators.
-County Office runs this for DCs every two weeks.

 Alternatively, you can encourage individuals to check their own record on Compass.